 Like ATMs, you can easily locate your nearest cash deposit machines via your bank's website or through your mobile or internet banking platforms.
 Using a CDM to deposit cash allows you to:

 A CDM, like an ATM, is a time-saving, convenient facility.
 It proves especially helpful when you wish to deposit large sums between bank hours and holidays.
 You can deposit money effortlessly using your ATM-cum-debit Card or by simply entering your bank account number.
 Banks credit funds into your account instantly, and you can withdraw funds as you need.

 Are you looking for a smart mobile banking app?
-Download digibank by DBS and explore a world of banking facilities in a few swipes and even open your savings account with us.
+Download DBS Bank and explore a world of banking facilities in a few swipes and even open your savings account with us.

 *Disclaimer: This article is for information purposes only.
 We recommend you get in touch with your income tax advisor or CA for expert advice.